david-a-parry/vcfhacks/readme.md

     Term::ProgressBar
     Bio::DB::HTS::Tabix
     LWP::Simple (geneAnnotator.pl only)
-    HTTP::Tiny (geneAnnotator.pl for remote retrieval of gene IDs only) JSON (geneAnnotator.pl for remote retrieval of gene IDs only) Excel::Writer::XLSX (annovcfToSimple.pl only)
+    LWP::Protocol::https (for geneAnnotator.pl download of some database files only) HTTP::Tiny (geneAnnotator.pl for remote retrieval of gene IDs only) JSON (geneAnnotator.pl for remote retrieval of gene IDs only) Excel::Writer::XLSX (annovcfToSimple.pl only)